Re-examine version check when cross linking

 The stricter change proposed in this CSR will have no impact on environments that keep their JDK and the package modules for the target platform in sync.
 If running jlink on JDK X.0.N from vendor Z, and the packaged modules for the target platform are also JDK X.0.N from vendor Z, then it will work as before.

-The compatibility issue is when developers/customers are mixing builds from different vendors, or assuming that jlink on JDK X.0.N can reliably produce a run-time image for JDK X.0.M, where $N and $M are different.
+The compatibility issue arises when developers/customers are mixing builds from different vendors, or assuming that jlink on JDK X.0.N can reliably produce a run-time image for JDK X.0.M, where $N and $M are different.

 Show